sulabh1/solidity-blockchain/README.txt

 Please note, require/import is supported in a limited manner for Remix supported modules.
 For now, modules supported by Remix are ethers, web3, swarmgw, chai, multihashes, remix and hardhat only for hardhat.ethers object/plugin.
 For unsupported modules, an error like this will be thrown: '<module_name> module require is not supported by Remix IDE' will be shown.

+Overall learning of solidity and blockchain

+Full node, light node, archive node in ethereum network Externally owned account->created while making transaction Contract account->created when deployed
+Decentralized autonomous organization
+Decentralized autonomous organization attack softfork hardfork

+tongue lake way give sentence curious shed habit phrase best second forget

+Abi => application or other smart contract communicate with smart contracts Bytecode code will be deployed in ethereum blockchain

+something.sol=>abi(abstract binary interface) + bytecode

+Solidity

+State variable is stored in contract storage
+It is expensive which mean takes a lot of gas
+A variable which is outside of a function or constructor is called state variable

+Local Variables:
+=> stored in the stack storage
+=> always stored in function or constructor
+=>string by default store in a contract storage that's why it give error, to avoid this use memory which will store in stack => memory key cannot be used in a contract level

+In conclusion, avoid declaring state variables because it costs lots of gas.
+Local variables do not cost gas.

+Pure: neither changing any state variables nor reading state variables.
+View: can read the state variables but not write

+bytes : can give us access to use various method on string as we cannot use method on byte because it cost a lot of gas